 Clause 5.2 (3) Tabulated data – General design rules

-Tabulated data in this section are based on a reference load level fi =0,7 , unless otherwise stated in the relevant clauses.
+Tabulated data in this section are based on a reference load level fi =0,7 unless otherwise stated in the relevant clauses.

 Clause 5.3.1 (1) Columns - General

 Tabulated data is given for braced structures only.
 No tabulated data for unbraced structures is given in this national Annex.